mmalak7/weather-app/README.md

 * How to create components in ReactJs
 * Check different way of use Route in ReactJs
 * Implementation of SCSS in ReactJS project
-* How to implement the code into github.io

 ### Preview